kktse/kktse.github.io/_posts/2019-08-01-re71r-influence-of-pressure-on-tire-footprint.markdown

         <a href="/jekyll/update/2021/10/06/re71r-255-40-r17-tire-static-footprints.html">
             follow-up article
         </a>
-        where we include inclination angle and vertical load to the study using our new static tire testing fixture!
+        where we include inclination angle and vertical load in the study using our new static tire testing fixture!
     </div>
 </div>